augustohp/phark/README.md

 require_once BASEDIR.'vendor/pheasant/Pheasant.php';
 ```

-Declaring dependancies in a project
+Declaring dependencies in a project
 ------------------------------------

 A project can declare the packages it depends on with a `Pharkdeps` in the top